Having been in a sorry state, the future is now bright for Mr Bingley, Mr Bennet and Mr Darcy.

 “With further testing, our vets discovered that Mr Bingley was suffering with anaemia as well as having significant worm damage to his gut.
 He was very unwell for a couple of weeks but with appropriate medication, supplementation and feeding we got him back on the road to recovery and now he’s ready for rehoming as a fit and healthy youngster.
 He even got to meet our President Her Royal Highness The Princess Royal during her recent visit so his life really has changed since the start of the year!”

 Whilst Mr Bennett isn’t in search of a home of his own just yet, Mr Bingley and Mr Darcy are ready to seek their perfect match and make their way out into the world.
 One might even say that it is a truth universally acknowledged that rescue ponies in possession of improved fortunes must be in want of a home.
-If you could offer Mr Bingley or Mr Darcy the loving home these cheeky chaps deserve, check out our rehoming site now.

 If you’re not able to rehome, perhaps you could consider sponsoring one of our stableyards and supporting the horses in our care for just £5 a month?
 Our stableyards are at the heart of the rehabilitation process and many of the horses and ponies who come into our care will need to be expertly nursed back to health, like Mr Bingley.
-You can sponsor Hall Farm’s stableyard here.
+You can sponsor Hall Farm’s stableyard.

 Topics